ethical-se/ese-practices/practices/ESE-StoryValuation.md

 Any combinations of these three techniques are eligible when following Agile methods.
 For instance, the [Product Vision](https://www.scrum.org/resources/what-product-vision) in Scrum may serve as a natural starting point for valuation activities, possibly using Question-Based Elicitation.
 Other techniques can be used and combined with the proposed three as well.

 The valuation results are captured with the help of the above [notations](#notations).
+Please note that all three techniques focus on values at present; value requirements are only touched upon.
+For the time being, please refer to Clause 9 of IEEE Std.
+7000 for more detailed EVR and VBSR elicitation and prioritization advice.

 #### Valuation Technique 0: Question-Based Value Elicitation (Goals and Vision First)